emirkmo/adaptive-cards-python/README.md

 under their own `actions` namespace, we type hint the card parameter for `ShowCard` using `dict[str, Any] | ConfiguredBaseModel`.
 However, we use jsonschema to validate the card inside of `ShowCard` when constructing the full `AdaptiveCard` anyway.

+Development and package management is done via `uv`.
+Formatting is via `ruff` and tested using `pytest`.